PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 ### Initial Publication

-This section details the proceduce for the initial publication of this package - now that this is complete, this section is left in for reference in case of future need.
+This section details the procedure for the initial publication of this package - now that this is complete, this section is left in for reference in case of future need.

 First, it's necessary to install a couple required packages in order to build a Python package: `build` to build it and `twine` to upload it.
 These can be installed with pip via: